freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/use-default-props.md

 ---

 ## Description

 <section id='description'>

 React also has an option to set default props.
 You can assign default props to a component as a property on the component itself and React assigns the default prop if necessary.
 This allows you to specify what a prop value should be if no value is explicitly provided.
-For example, if you declare <code>MyComponent.defaultProps = { location: 'San Francisco' }</code>, you have defined a location prop that's set to the string <code>San Francisco</code>, unless you specify otherwise.
-React assigns default props if props are undefined, but if you pass <code>null</code> as the value for a prop, it will remain <code>null</code>.
+For example, if you declare `MyComponent.defaultProps = { location: 'San Francisco' }`, you have defined a location prop that's set to the string `San Francisco`, unless you specify otherwise.
+React assigns default props if props are undefined, but if you pass `null` as the value for a prop, it will remain `null`.

 </section>

 ## Instructions

 <section id='instructions'>

-The code editor shows a <code>ShoppingCart</code> component.
-Define default props on this component which specify a prop <code>items</code> with a value of <code>0</code>.
+The code editor shows a `ShoppingCart` component.
+Define default props on this component which specify a prop `items` with a value of `0`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml